eniola-ajala/30DaysofLearning-Power-Platform/README.md

 Easing the stress of students and educators with relations to submission, approval and review of student's final year projects.

 #### Solution
-• Students should be able to submit their project topics in real-time, •Lecturers should be able to approve or reject project topics in real-time,
+• Students should be able to submit their project topics in real-time

+•Lecturers should be able to approve or reject project topics in real-time

 • Lecturers should have a database of submitted and approved project topics.

 # Day 18